 - You need to connect speakers if you want to be heard

 - Inconsistent quality of the drum pads and rubberized cymbals

-- Loyal to the acoustic drum sampling of the real drum, test and adjust the details of each timbre repeatedly, making the sound more realistic and excellent, shorten the shock response to the extreme to avoid the sound delay.
-Used for home practice or band performances!
+- [Realistic Sound Effect] Loyal to the acoustic drum sampling of the Real drum, test and adjust the details of each timbre repeatedly, making the sound more realistic and excellent, shorten the shock response to the extreme to avoid the sound delay.
+Perfect for practice at home or band performances!

 If you need an electronic drum set that has a huge collection of authentic drum sound samples, get the Donner DED-200.
 It utilizes the French Dream’s sampling technology that uses digital technology to record from real instruments, making its samples more realistic.
 It has over 225 sounds with 30 demo songs, you can also connect your phone or MP3 player to play your favorite songs.

 DED-200 is an 8-piece configuration with 8-inch all mesh drum heads that feel almost like real drums.
 These mesh drum heads have an average life of around 200,000 times, so it can still grow old with you.
 Lastly, the silicone cymbals have a well-distributed tone and are responsive no matter where you hit them.

 - Has collapsible metal stand, so you can easily store it